• Browse topics

 • Test and validate the fix by using tools from step 1, to verify that the leak has been fixed.

-• Monitor and optimize your application's memory usage by performing regular performance testing, implementing best practices for memory management, and using tools like the Node.js debugger and heap snapshot analyzers to identify and fix any issues that may arise.
+• Monitor and optimize your application's memory usage by performing regular performance testing, implementing best practices for memory management, and using tools like a heap snapshot analyzers to identify and fix any issues that may arise.

 To migrate the memory leak in the users endpoint code: